 An important note I should make is that to build this market-neutral book you really have to understand cross-asset correlation.
 It’s not correlation in the typical sense, where you use a market lookback period of say three years to see how much in line those asset classes have moved together.

-Different asset classes will perform well in some stages and less well in others, as the graph to the right shows.
+Different asset classes will perform well in some quadrants and less well in others, as the graph below shows.
+This is a rudimentary look at how Ray Dalio uses the 4 quadrants to invest:

 You can dive really deep into this and begin to do some interesting stuff — I’ll save that for another post on another day.